datcuandrei/dafetch/README.md

  $ sudo su

  # After you enter your password you should be in super user mode.
- # Once that is done,change your directory to where yfetch is downloaded.
+ # Once that is done,change your directory to where dafetch is downloaded.

  $ cd <path>

  # And now we can copy it in /bin/ where all binaries are.

- $ mv yfetch /bin/dafetch
+ $ mv dafetch /bin/dafetch

- # Once that is done,you can now run yfetch by simply entering
+ # Once that is done,you can now run dafetch by simply entering

  $ dafetch
 ```